Product Liability Lawyers in San Francisco

 If you or a loved one was hurt because of a dangerous or defective product in the Bay Area, call Rouda Feder Tietjen & McGuinn to discuss your options with our San Francisco product liability attorneys.

-We handle all types of defective product cases, including those involving:
+We handle all types of defective product claims, including those involving:

 - Household appliances